Dexter: Resurrection: Audience viewership

 Dexter: Resurrection became Showtime's most-streamed premiere, drawing 3.1 million global cross-platform viewers within its first three days, surpassing Dexter: Original Sins streaming premiere record.
 It is 44% more than Original Sin and 76% more than Dexter: New Blood.

 Critical response

-The review aggregator website Rotten Tomatoes reported a 95% approval rating based on 62 critic reviews.
-The website's critics consensus reads, "Dexter brushes off a minor case of death and multiple false endings to reemerge as vital as ever in a knowingly absurd continuation that rediscovers the thrill of the hunt."
-Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 17 critics, indicating "generally favorable" reviews.
+The review aggregator website Rotten Tomatoes reported a 95% approval rating, based on 63 critic reviews, with an average rating of 7.55/10.
+The website's critics consensus reads: "Dexter brushes off a minor case of death and multiple false endings to reemerge as vital as ever in a knowingly absurd continuation that rediscovers the thrill of the hunt."
+Metacritic, which uses a weighted average, assigned a score of 65 out of 100, based on 17 critics, indicating "generally favorable" reviews.

+Alison Herman of Variety criticized the series for feeling creatively unnecessary and overly reliant on nostalgia despite the seemingly definitive ending of Dexter: New Blood, though praised the performances of Michael C. Hall, Peter Dinklage and Uma Thurman, noting that the series largely revisits familiar elements rather than justifying its return.
+Kristen Baldwin from Entertainment Weekly criticized the series as another unnecessary revival that reflects an overreliance on franchise extensions, noting its familiar and sometimes predictable storytelling but praising the performance of Hall and the appeal of its supporting cast.
+She concluded that it offers some entertainment value for fans despite not being essential viewing.